openstack/swift/doc/source/admin_guide.rst

 Once the new rings are built, they should be pushed out to all the servers in the cluster.

+Optionally, if invoked as 'swift-ring-builder-safe' the directory containing the specified builder file will be locked (via a .lock file in the parent directory).
+This provides a basic safe guard against multiple instances of the swift-ring-builder (or other utilities that observe this lock) from attempting to write to or read the builder/ring files while operations are in progress.
+This can be useful in environments where ring management has been automated but the operator still needs to interact with the rings manually.

 -----------------------
 Scripting Ring Creation
 -----------------------